Eagle Air (Iceland): Ambulance flights

-Eagle Air has decades of experience in ambulance flights, and flies aircraft with pressurised cabins that can fly above weather for patient comfort.
-Oxygen and oxygen masks are on board, and a doctor and/or medical crew can be arranged if requested.
+Eagle Air had decades of experience in ambulance flights, and flew aircraft with pressurised cabins that can fly above weather for patient comfort.
+Oxygen and oxygen masks were on board, and a doctor and/or medical crew could be arranged if requested.

 Freight

-Eagle Air operates freight flights to any location in Iceland, overseas or at sea.
+Eagle Air operated freight flights to any location in Iceland, overseas or at sea.

 Aerial photography

-Eagle Air has aircraft which are well suited for aerial photography, livestock inventory, and other similar projects.
+Eagle Air had aircraft which are well suited for aerial photography, livestock inventory, and other similar projects.

-Current fleet
+Fleet

-Eagle Air currently operates the following aircraft:
+Before ceasing operations, Eagle Air operated the following aircraft: